-A. E-bikes, as defined above, are permitted on DCNR-managed trails and public-use roads where traditional, human-powered pedalcycles are allowed.
-E-bikes are prohibited where traditional, human-powered pedalcycles are prohibited.
-While most state forest trails and roads are open to this activity, trails that are not open to biking include:
+A. E-bikes, as defined above, are permitted on DCNR-managed trails and public-use roads where traditional, human-powered bikes are allowed.
+E-bikes are prohibited where traditional, human-powered bikes are prohibited.
+While most state park and forest trails and roads are open to this activity, trails that are not open to biking include: